OrganismalSystemsBiology/faster2/README.md

 ## Main features
 - Automatic sleep staging (REM, NREM, and Wake) of mouse EEG/EMG data.
+- Basis statistical analyses based on the staging.
-- A simple viewer to support human inspection of the staging
+- There is a simple viewer to support human inspection of the staging, [signal_view](https://github.com/lsb-riken/signal_view).

 ## Where to download it